-If you are still wondering if vaping makes your teeth yellow, the answer is yes.
+If you are still wondering whether vaping makes your teeth yellow, the answer is yes.
 Even though it is less harmful than smoking, vaping will stain your teeth over time.

 It may be a good aid to quitting smoking, but we wouldn’t recommend using e-cigarettes, juuls, or vapors for a long time because of how harmful they can be for your teeth and oral health in general.

-However, if you still need to use a vaporizer, consider not using any flavors for the previously mentioned reasons.
+However, if you still need to use a vaporizer, consider not using any flavors as they are more damaging to your teeth.

 Does vaping make your teeth yellow?